EnriqueSPR/house_pricing_madrid/README.md

 # 1. Data Cleaning

- I made the following changes and created the following variables:
+ I made the following changes:

 * Formatted some columns